The size, shape and position may vary but they all serve the same main purpose – to help keep your water clean.

 There are two ways these humble little filters work, the first is the most obvious, the second may be a wee bit of a surprise.

-The physical filter – The sponge filter forms a barrier that prevents material above a certain size entering your pump and recirculating through your pond.
+The physical filter – The sponge filter forms a barrier that prevents material above a certain size entering your water feature pump and recirculating through your pond.
 This also prevents larger material from entering your pump where it has the potential to damage or jam your pump impeller or block your pipes, reducing water flow.
 Naturally this means that you sponge filter will become clogged over time and cleaning it is a simple part of regular pond maintenance.

 The living filter – When you look at your sponge you tend to just see the outside surface but the fact is these sponges have been very cleverly engineered to have an extremely large internal surface area.
 Think of it like that famous line in Dr Who about the TARDIS – it’s much bigger on the inside.
 This large internal surface area serves a fascinating purpose.
 It creates the perfect home for beneficial microorganisms to build their homes.
 Once established, which they’ll do naturally, they feed on super-fine nutrient-rich material in your pond water as it passes through helping to keep water clear and clean.